 The program continued to grow and bring in students from all over the city and beyond, now also training adults, outgrowing the space within a few years.
 From there, the program relocated one T stop over to the Boylston Congregational Church.
 Operating separately from the congregation, here they found a dojo that would allow them to continue to grow without disrupting the families they were already serving.
 After a few years, and once again facing the many challenges faced by non-profit community organizations, Arroyo’s Program was suddenly facing another move.
 Without sufficient notice of this, the Senseis found themselves in a situation they always feared.
 Now with over 50 active students they had nowhere to go.
 Classes were cancelled for a week while the Senseis developed a plan- they would take classes outside and the park would become their dojo until they found a physical location.
 After a month of outdoor classes Arroyo’s Program stepped into their newest home at the Greater Egleston High School in the summer of 2014.

 Despite the challenges faced throughout the years, the growth was always consistent.
 East Coast’s Arroyo’s Program went from having a handful of competitors at the first tournament they competed at to consistently sweeping rings across tournaments with at times over 30 competitors.
-Now, receiving invitations to compete in local and international tournaments, Senseis’ students consistently earn the highest of scores.
+Now, receiving invitations to compete in local and international tournaments, O'Senseis’ students consistently earn the highest of scores.
 Students have competed in local tournaments including tournaments in Danvers, MA, Pawtucket, RI, Nashua, NH, Foxwoods Casino in Connecticut, as well as traveled to Orlando, Fl, Puerto Rico, Washington DC, and Trinindad and Tobago.
 Sensei Eugenia and Sensei Vicky made East Coast history in 2015 when they became the Kyoshi’s first students to ever bring students from white belts to black belts.
-Later repeating that in 2021 with their second set of black belts, and this time including promotions to 1st Dans.
+Since then, they have promoted a total of 17 black belts throughout the years.

 Though it all started in Sensei Eugenia’s living room in 2007, the program has gotten to where it is thanks to the overwhelming support they have received from their families, small businesses in the neighborhood, individual donations, and the guidance of Kyoshi Paterson.
 And of course, those black belts who believed and invested in this vision from the beginning even though it may have seemed impossible: Sensei Sonia Arroyo, Shidoin Robert Shavers and Shidoin Christopher Infante.

-The Senseis continue to dream big about what is possible for their students, family and community.
-They hope to continue to promote black belts and one day promote one of their very own black belts to Sensei.
-They hope to continue to see this program playing an important role in the community overall.
+The O'Senseis continue to dream big about what is possible for their students, families and community.
+They hope to continue promoting black belts.
+They hope to continue to see this program play an important role in the community overall.
 And of course, their biggest dream is to one day open the doors to their very own martial arts dojo complete with a large, comfortable floor for training, storage filled with extra equipment for students, and a fully-equipped study space for students and families to use for whatever needs they have.